LUNGevity/PriorityDashboard/README.md

 - The dashboard automatically adjusts to different screen sizes
 - On mobile devices, the visualization will switch to a mobile-optimized view
 - The navigation menu becomes a slide-out panel on mobile devices
+- Navigation buttons and text are optimized for both desktop and mobile views

 ## Sections
 1. Home - Overview and introduction